 Stream.
 Begin Write(Byte, Int32, Int32, AsyncCallback, Object) Method

 Begins an asynchronous write operation.
-(Consider using the WriteAsync(Byte, Int32, Int32) method instead.)
+(Consider using WriteAsync(Byte, Int32, Int32, CancellationToken) instead.)

-public: override IAsyncResult ^ BeginWrite(cli::array <System::Byte> ^ buffer, int offset, int count, AsyncCallback ^ cback, System::Object ^ state);
+public: override IAsyncResult ^ BeginWrite(cli::array <System::Byte> ^ buffer, int offset, int count, AsyncCallback ^ callback, System::Object ^ state);

-public override IAsyncResult BeginWrite (byte buffer, int offset, int count, AsyncCallback cback, object state);
+public override IAsyncResult BeginWrite (byte buffer, int offset, int count, AsyncCallback callback, object state);

 override this.BeginWrite : byte * int * int * AsyncCallback * obj -> IAsyncResult

-Public Overrides Function BeginWrite (buffer As Byte(), offset As Integer, count As Integer, cback As AsyncCallback, state As Object) As IAsyncResult
+Public Overrides Function BeginWrite (buffer As Byte(), offset As Integer, count As Integer, callback As AsyncCallback, state As Object) As IAsyncResult

 The maximum number of bytes to write.

-An optional asynchronous callback, to be called when the write operation is complete.
+The method to be called when the asynchronous write operation is completed.

 A user-provided object that distinguishes this particular asynchronous write request from other requests.

-An object that represents the asynchronous write operation, which could still be pending.
+An object that references the asynchronous write which could still be pending.